kenmuse/javascript-devcontainer-demo/README.md

 - `EditorConfig.EditorConfig`.
 Enables VS Code to use the `.editorconfig` file to enforce coding standards
 - `jbockle.jbockle-format-files`.
 Enables VS Code to format all files in the workspace.

-The environment variable, `PORT` is created in the `docker-compose.xml`.
-In addition, the mounts are defined in the same file.
+The mounts are defined in the `docker-compose.xml`.